 Plans were in place to maintain a detailed log of all incidents occurring in the centre.
-The person in charge outlined plans to analyse these including any reported near misses.
+The team leader outlined plans to analyse these including any reported near misses.
 He discussed how any necessary corrective actions will be outlined including a named person responsible for completing them.